+The Group also provides processing services to the customers.
+Income is recognised at the point in time when the services are rendered and the relevant goods are delivered to the customer's specific location.
 The Group also provides transportation services to the customers.
-Income is recognised at the point in time when the services are rendered and the relevant goods are delivered to the customer's specific location
+Income is recognised at the point in time when the services are rendered and the relevant goods are delivered to the customer's specific location.

-Other than the cash sales, the Group allows credit periods ranging from 30 to 120 days (2021: 30 to 120 days) to its customers.
+Other than the cash sales, the Group allows credit periods ranging from 30 to 180 days (2022: 30 to 120 days) to its customers.